borodatiukdmytro/Task1_Spotify/README.md

 ## Test Cases:

-1. Test Login form with empty credentials — Verify that there will be an error if you enter an empty name and password.
+1. Test Login form with empty credentials: 1.Type any credentials 2.
+Clear the inputs.
+3. Check the error messages: 3.1 Please enter your Spotify username or email address.
+3.2 Please enter your password.

-2. Test Login form with incorrect credentials - Verify that there will be an error if you enter an incorrect name and password.
+2. Test Login form with incorrect credentials: 1.
+Type any incorrect credentials and click LOG IN button.
+X. 2.
+Check the error message: 2.1 Incorrect username or password.

-3. Test Login form with correct credentials — Verify that the correct username is displayed when logging into your account.
+3. Test Login form with correct credentials: 1.
+Type correct credentials and click LOG IN button.
+2. Check that Name is correct.